fherreralab/mqt-workshop-2024/_talks/kylekayris.md

 categories:
   - Talk
 ---
+Kyle Kairys (a,b), Gustavo J. R. Aroeira (a,b), Raphael Ribeiro (a,b)

+(a) Department of Chemistry, Emory University

+(b) Cherry Emmerson Center for Scientific Computation, Emory University

 Long-range intermolecular energy transport has been observed in optical microcavities.
 In this work, coherent energy transfer dynamics was probed for exciton wave packets in organic microcavities.
 This investigation implemented a microscopically detailed computational photonic wire model that evaluates spacetime resolved wave packet evolution under strong light-matter interaction conditions.
 Simulations were performed for variable light-matter coupling strength, total system size, and molecular excited-state energy fluctuations.
 This allowed us to elucidate their impact on the intermolecular energy transport in a multimode polaritonic system.